 Co-published with UCEA, this exciting new textbook is the first to tackle the ISLLC Standard #6—the political context of education.
 This unique volume helps aspiring school leaders understand the dynamics of educational policy in multiple arenas at the local, state, and federal levels.
 Leaders are responsible for promoting the success of every student by understanding, responding to, and influencing the political, social, economic, legal, and cultural contexts in which education and learning reside.
+Featuring Case studies and Suggested activities, this book provides an authentic illustration of the political dynamics that emanate from individual, social, economic, and cultural issues surrounding all schools and further aspiring school leaders’ understanding of political issues through experiences.
 By presenting problem-posing cases, theoretical grounding, relevant research, and implications for practice, this book provides aspiring leaders with the background, learning experiences, and analytical tools to successfully promote student success in their contexts.

 1 Politics in Education and its Importance in School Leadership, Jane Clark Lindle and Kenyae L. Reese

 2 School Micropolitics in Improving Teaching and Learning, Brenda Beatty